Hungry Again

 Hungry Again is the thirty-fifth solo studio album by American singer-songwriter Dolly Parton.
 It was released on August 25, 1998, by Decca Records and Blue Eye Records.
 The album was produced by Parton and her cousin, Richie Owens.
 It is seen as a predecessor to Parton's critically acclaimed bluegrass trilogy, The Grass Is Blue, Little Sparrow, and Halos & Horns.
+It is the second album on which Parton was the exclusive songwriter.

 Background

 When Rising Tide Records closed its Nashville branch in March 1998, Parton found herself without a label.
 It was announced in April 1998 that Parton had signed with Decca Records to release her new album, Hungry Again, due to be released in August.

 Parton wrote the album over a three month period in 1997 at her lake cottage outside Nashville and at her Tennessee Mountain Home in Sevierville, which was immortalized in her 1973 hit song.
 Detailing the writing process for Billboard, Parton said, "I went back home and fasted, not so much in a religious way but as a means of humbling myself and getting into the spirit of things.
 I ended up with 37 of the best songs I'd written in years, if not the best ever."
 Parton said that the songs that made the album resulted in a "more acoustic-type album."
 She also said that if the album was successful she had enough songs leftover for two or three follow-up albums, which she jokingly said might be titled Still Hungry, Hungry Some More, or I'm Full Now.

 The album was produced by Parton with her cousin, Richie Owens, and recorded in his basement studio with his band Shinola.
 "Shine On" was recorded at the House of Prayer where Parton's grandfather, Jake Owens, had been pastor for many years.